LogoLaunchSaaS

 import { NextResponse } from "next/server";

-description: "Does something awesome on a schedule",
+readonly description = "Does something awesome on a schedule";

-schedule: "0 */12 * * *", // Informational, actual schedule set in QStash
+readonly schedule = "0 */12 * * *"; // Informational, actual schedule set in QStash

 // Your job logic here